 Violent hacks into Ledger’s system in July 2020 created significant concerns among the company’s customers, though.
 The hacks exposed private customer information, such as names, email addresses, and phone numbers.

 Although the hackers gained no access to private cryptocurrency keys, the event caused many people to doubt the efficacy of Ledger’s security procedures.
 In particular, they fear that the wallet’s Bluetooth integration could become a vector of a cyber-attack.
 People who are concerned about this possibility can opt to use USB exclusively.

 Like Ledger, Trezor is one of the first names in cold crypto storage.
-Model T, its second-generation hardware wallet, comes with convenient features like:
+The Trezor Model T ($219) is its second-generation hardware wallet.

-Like other Trezor devices, Model T works with all major desktop operating systems, including Windows (versions 10 and up), Linux, and macOS (10.11 and higher).
+The Trezor Model T works with all major desktop operating systems, including Windows (versions 10 and up), Linux, and macOS (10.11 and higher).
 It is also compatible with Android but not with iOS or Windows Phone.